 Travel and Entertainment Expenses

 You can also deduct business-related travel expenses such as plane or bus tickets, hotel rooms and conference fees.
-However, you can only deduct 50 percent of your meal and entertainment expenses.
+However, you can only deduct 50% of your meal and entertainment expenses.
 Examples of these expenses include sporting event tickets and dinners with clients.

 If you use a vehicle for your business, you can deduct costs related to that vehicle including maintenance, insurance, repairs, parking and fuel.
-However, if you also use your vehicle for personal use, you can only deduct a percentage of those expenses.
+However, if you also use your vehicle for personal use, you can only deduct the percentage of those expenses related to when the vehicle is used for business purposes.

 To determine what portion of your vehicle expenses you can deduct, divide the number of miles you drove your vehicle for work by the total numbers of kilometres you drove for the entire year.
 Multiply that result by your expenses.

-For example, if you drove your vehicle 1,000 kilometres for business with a total of 10,000 kilometres for the year, you can subtract 10 percent of your vehicle expenses as business expenses.
+For example, if you drove your vehicle 1,000 kilometres for business with a total of 10,000 kilometres for the year, you can deduct 10% of your vehicle expenses as business expenses.

 Employee Salaries and Benefits